atellmer/dark/README.md

 <a name="code-splitting"></a>
 ## Code splitting

-Code splitting is required when you have separate modules that can be lazily loaded when needed.
-For example, jumping to a new page with a new URL using the Browser History API.
+If you have separated modules, you might want to lazy load them when needed.
+In this case you can use code splitting.
 To use components lazy loading, you need to wrap dynamic imports of component in a special function - lazy.
 You will also need a Suspense component that will show a stub until the module is loaded.

 ```tsx
 import { lazy, Suspense } from '@dark-engine/core';